 The Bible translated by John Wycliffe and friends was copied in many sizes.
 A description of the magnificent Bible owned by Thomas of Woodstock is on the British Library website at http://www.bl.uk/catalogues/illuminatedmanuscripts/record.asp?MSID=8693&CollID=28&N. At the bottom of the page are three images from the Bible, which you can enlarge by clicking on them.

 An edited version of John Purvey’s revision of Wycliffe’s translation of the Bible is on Bible Gateway at http://www.biblegateway.com/versions/Wycliffe-Bible-WYC/.

 Wycliffe New Testament

 A small 1390 Wycliffe New Testament is on GreatSite’s Bibles-Online at http://www.bibles-online.net/1390/.
-This site uses Adobe Flash, which does not work on iPads and iPhones.
+GreastSite's Bibles-Online uses Adobe Flash, which does not work with iPhone and iPads.